pentaho-jrice/jrice-hadoop-apache/wiki/setup/getting-started.md

 4. ["vagrant up" - Start Your VM](vagrant-up.md)

-5. Get some coffee, do your taxes, read War and Peace.
+5. Get coffee, do your taxes, read __War and Peace__.
 Keep banging away at code.
 Wait 20 - 30 minutes for first time install *

 6. [SSH into your new VM](ssh-into-vm.md)